Unhalfbricking

-Unhalfbricking is the third studio album by the English folk rock band Fairport Convention and the first of two albums released by the band in 1969.
-It is seen as a transitional album in their history and marked a further musical move away from American influences towards more traditional English folk songs that had begun on their previous album, What We Did on Our Holidays and reached its peak on the follow-up, Liege & Lief, released later the same year.

-The album features several Bob Dylan songs, which he had not yet released.
+Unhalfbricking is the third studio album by the English folk rock band Fairport Convention.
+It is the first of two albums released by the band in 1969, and consists of a number of traditional English folk songs and several Bob Dylan songs which he had not yet released.
 It also features Sandy Denny's signature song "Who Knows Where the Time Goes?", which was subsequently covered by many other performers and is now regarded as a classic.
 The only traditional song on the album, "A Sailor's Life", is seen as pivotal in the development of English folk rock music.

-Changes in the line-up of the band, due not only to its musical direction but also to external events, mark this album as a turning point in the band's history.
-1969 was a prolific year for Fairport Convention; from What We Did on Our Holidays to Liege & Lief within twelve months represented a major development.

-The album also gave the band their first UK chart success, reaching number 12 in the UK album chart (the second highest position in the band's entire career), while the single release, "Si Tu Dois Partir", achieved number 21 in the UK singles chart.
+It has been described by one critic as "a transitional album ... in which the group shed its closest ties to its American folk-rock influences and started to edge toward a more traditional British folk-slanted sound".
+The album gave the band their first UK chart success, reaching number 12 in the UK album chart (the second highest position in the band's entire career), while the single release, "Si Tu Dois Partir", achieved number 21 in the UK singles chart.